St. Kitts & Nevis citizenship by investment

 The St. Kitts & Nevis Citizenship by Investment Programme is one of the oldest and most reputable in the world, established in 1984, a year after the country gained independence.
-Its goal is to attract foreign investments in order to boost and develop local economy.
-In exchange for economic contributions into governmental funds or investment in real estate, wealthy foreigners are offered full citizenship without the requirement of previous residence.
+The goal of citizenship by investment programme is to attract foreign investments in order to boost and develop local economy.
+In exchange for economic contributions into governmental funds or investment in real estate, wealthy foreigners are offered St Kitts and Nevis citizenship without the requirement of previous residence.

-The regulations for this programme stating all the criteria and requirements are part of the Citizenship Act 1984.
+The regulations for St Kitts and Nevis programme stating all the criteria and requirements are part of the Citizenship Act 1984.

 - 3-6 months to receive the passport after the investment is made.